vippsas/vipps-partner-api/vipps-partner-api.md

    [portal.vipps.no](https://portal.vipps.no).
 3. The merchant is presented with the form for the MA, completes and submits the MA for processing.
-4. The merchant re-use the link or enter the the prefill from the home page on [portal.vipps.no](https://portal.vipps.no) and is presented with the prefilled PO, checks the details in the PO and submits it.
+4. The merchant re-uses the link or enters the prefill from the home page on [portal.vipps.no](https://portal.vipps.no) and is presented with the prefilled PO, checks the details in the PO and submits it.